Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Introduction

 \section{Introduction}

 In open-domain question answering (ODQA), questions can often be interpreted in several ways, each with a distinct answer~\cite{min-etal-2020-ambigqa, zhang-choi-2021-situatedqa}.
 For example, consider the question at the top of Figure~\ref{fig:amb_ex}.
-The question seems clear and well-formulated, but it is in fact ambiguous, allowing multiple plausible interpretations for “Guardians of the Galaxy''; it could either mean “Guardians of the Galaxy (TV series),'' “Guardians of the Galaxy (2014 film),'' or “Guardians of the Galaxy: The Telltale Series.''
+Though the question seems unambiguous, ``\textit{young Tom Riddle}'' can mean “\textit{young version in series 2}'', “\textit{child version in series 6}'', or “\textit{teenager version in series 6}''.
 Such ambiguity needs to be resolved to correctly find the answer sought by the user.

-\citet{min-etal-2020-ambigqa} propose to handle such ambiguous questions (AQs) by generating a disambiguated question (DQ; disambiguated variation of the given AQ) for each possible interpretation.
-While it is an important step toward resolving ambiguities in questions, imagine how it would be deployed in real life: Without knowing the user's intention, the QA system would have to list all possible DQs and respective answers to the user, as shown in Figure~\ref{fig:amb_ex}(a).
-This is not suitable in most real-world scenarios in which QA systems communicate with their users through speech or small-screen devices~\cite{zamani2020mimics}.
+Previous studies propose to handle ambiguous questions (AQs) by generating a disambiguated question (DQ; disambiguated variation of the given AQ) for each possible interpretation~\cite{min-etal-2020-ambigqa,gao2021answering,stelmakh2022asqa}.
+While such DQ-based approaches are an important step toward resolving ambiguities in ODQA, imagine how it would be deployed in real life; without knowing the user's intention, the QA system would have to list all possible answers to the user, as shown in Figure~\ref{fig:amb_ex}(a).
+This is not suitable in most real-world scenarios where QA systems communicate with their users through speech or small-screen devices~\cite{zamani2020mimics, croft2019importance, culpepper2018research}.

 Instead, we propose to prompt the user with a clarification question (CQ), as shown in Figure~\ref{fig:amb_ex}(b).
-More specifically, given an AQ, the goal is to ask a CQ consisting of the possible interpretations as \textit{options} (e.g. ``2014 film'') along with a \textit{category} summarizing the options (e.g. ``version'').
+More specifically, given an AQ, the goal is to ask a CQ consisting of the possible interpretations as \textit{options} (e.g. ``teenager in series 6'') along with a \textit{category} summarizing the options (e.g. ``version'').
 Ideally, the user's response to the CQ would help identify the interpretation that best aligns with the user's intention, and the corresponding answer can be presented to the user.
-This approach is not only applicable in the aforementioned real-world scenarios but can also lead to an improved user experience~\cite{zamani2020generating}.
+This CQ-based approach is not only applicable in the aforementioned real-world scenarios, but also shown to be preferred by users according to our preference test.
+This is also consistent with the finding that asking CQs can improve user experience with "limited bandwidth" interfaces~\cite{zamani2020generating}.